spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-k8s-cluster-tf.md

 Plan: 2 to add, 0 to change, 0 to destroy.
 ```

-If you change the desired cloud provider's toggle variable to `true,` you will receive an output message that two new
+If you change the AWS cloud provider's toggle variable to `true,` you will receive an output message that two new
 resources will be created.
 The two resources are your cluster profile and the host cluster.

 To deploy all the resources, use the `apply` command.